 By February 15th of each odd numbered year, the Governor must submit both a capital budget and an operating budget to the Legislature for its consideration.
 The Governor's budget message sets forth, among other things, a program for meeting the expenditure needs of the State for the next biennium.
-Although there is no constitutional requirement that the Governor propose or the Legislature adopt a balanced budget, there is a statutory requirement that the Governor's budget proposal must address how this deficit will be eliminated in the current budget proposal.
+Although there is no constitutional requirement that the Governor propose or the Legislature adopt a balanced budget.
+In addition, if there is a budget deficit from a prior biennial budget, the Governor's budget proposal must address how this deficit will be eliminated in the current budget proposal.
 The Legislature has a similar statutory responsibility to approve a plan for addressing any past year's budget deficit in the budget it adopts for the ensuing biennial budget.
 If there is a budget deficit, the Governor is required by statute to make recommendations to the Legislature as to the manner in which the deficit shall be met.